19hours/sg-statutes/Acts/Mental Health (Care and Treatment) Act.md

 ”.

-(b)

-Paragraph 62
+(b) Paragraph 62

 Delete the words “unsoundness of mind” wherever they appear and substitute in each case the words “mental disorder”.

-(c)

-Paragraph 72
+(c) Paragraph 72

 Delete sub-paragraph (e) and substitute the following sub-paragraph:

-“(e)
+“

-becomes mentally disordered and incapable of managing himself or his affairs or a person whose person or estate is liable to be dealt with in any way under the law relating to mental capacity;”.
+(e) becomes mentally disordered and incapable of managing himself or his affairs or a person whose person or estate is liable to be dealt with in any way under the law relating to mental capacity;

-(12)
+”.

-Conveyancing and Law of Property Act
+(12) Conveyancing and Law of Property Act

 (Chapter 61, 1994 Ed.)

-(a)

-Section 7(5)
+(a) Section 7(5)

 Delete the words “committee of a mentally disordered person” and substitute the words “deputy appointed or deemed to be appointed by the High Court for a person who lacks capacity under the Mental Capacity Act 2008”.

-(b)

-Section 44
+(b) Section 44

 Delete the words “unsoundness of mind” in paragraphs (a), (b) and (c) and substitute in each case the words “mental disorder”.

-(c)

-Section 46(1)
+(c) Section 46(1)

-(i)

-Delete the words “of unsound mind” and substitute the words “mentally disordered”.
+(i) Delete the words “of unsound mind” and substitute the words “mentally disordered”.

-(ii)

-Delete the words “unsoundness of mind” and substitute the words “mental disorder”.
+(ii) Delete the words “unsoundness of mind” and substitute the words “mental disorder”.

-(13)

-Countervailing and Anti-Dumping Duties Act
+(13) Countervailing and Anti-Dumping Duties Act